DHTMLX/gantt-docs/data/desktop/server_side.md

 Routing Options for DataProcessor
 -----------------------

+{{note The section will be re-written}}

 You can specify certain routes for each Gantt action in DataProcessor.
 Use the **dataSaver()** method for this purpose.
-The method takes several parameters decsribed below:
+The method takes several parameters described below:

 - **mode** - (*string*) the action performed in Gantt: "create"|"update"|"remove"
 - **entity** - (*string*) the entity to apply the route to:  "task"|"link"